Maud Lane: Life

-Catherine Parr became the last queen consort of King Henry VIII and Maud became her lady-in-waiting in July 1543.
+Katherine Parr became the last Queen Consort of King Henry VIII and Maud became her lady-in-waiting in July 1543.
 Maud paid £980 to have the rights of ownership and to pass on the rights to the two manors of Hogshaw in Buckinghamshire and Wheatley in Warwickshire.

 In 1546 Bishop Stephen Gardiner led a conservative plot to discredit Lane.
-The plan was to find evidence of her heresy but the plot failed and plans to kidnap the queen and two of her ladies were not enacted.
+The plan was to find evidence of her heresy but the plot failed and plans to arrest the Queen and two of her ladies were not enacted.
 Gardiners position was reduced by this.
-One source says that she continued to be a lifelong friend and confidante of the queen, but another says that Lane left the royal court and died in 1558 or 1559.
+One source says that she continued to be a lifelong friend and confidante of the Queen, but another says that Lane left the royal court and died in 1558 or 1559.